Installation

 The image can also be found here: https://hub.docker.com/r/pennlinc/xcp_d

-xcp_d can be run interacting directly with the Docker Engine via the docker run command, or through a lightweight wrapper that was created for convenience.
+XCP-D can be run interacting directly with the Docker Engine via the docker run command, or through a lightweight wrapper that was created for convenience.

-Singularity Installation
+Apptainer Installation

-$ singularity build xcp_d-<version>.simg docker://pennlinc/xcp_d:<version>
+$ apptainer build xcp_d-<version>.simg docker://pennlinc/xcp_d:<version>

-where <version> should be replaced with the desired version of xcp-d that you want to download.
+where <version> should be replaced with the desired version of XCP-D that you want to download.

 Manually Prepared Environment (Python 3.10)